robertmryan/ios-location-test/README.md

 Please note that you need to put this JSON file on your server (or write a web service that delivers similarly formatted JSON output) and update the `kLocationsUrlString` constant to point to that URL.
 (If you compile this app, it will generate a warning, bringing the appropriate line of code to your attention.)

-This was developed using Xcode 4.5.2 for devices running iOS 6.
+This was developed using Xcode 4.5.2 for devices running iOS 5 or later.

 --